python/devguide/coverage.rst

 Filing the Issue
 """"""""""""""""
-Once you have increased coverage, you need to :ref:`generate the patch <patch>`, submit it to the `issue tracker`_.
-For the issue set the Components to "Test" and Versions to the version of Python you worked on (i.e., the in-development version).
+Once you have increased coverage, you need to :ref:`generate the patch <patch>` and submit it to the `issue tracker`_.
+On the issue set the "Components" to "Test" and "Versions" to the version of Python you worked on (i.e., the in-development version).

 .. _issue tracker: http://bugs.python.org